raku-community-modules/Number-Denominate/README.md

 are `False` (that's the default). **Defaults to** `True`.
 When `True`, [`denominate`](#denominate) will return its output as a string.
-Units whose values are zero won't be included, unless the number to denominate is `0`, in which case the smallest available unitwill be present in the string (set to `0`).
+Units whose values are zero won't be included, unless the number to denominate is `0`, in which case the smallest available unit will be present in the string (set to `0`).

 ### `units`